4329/2025ScoutingApp/README.md

 if (key == "enumkey") return enumScores.get(value as string) ??
 0;
 ```
 ## Publishing
 Now, go to [publisher.ts](app/lib/publisher.ts).
-For any enums, ensure that their enum value rather than score is published by adding them to the top's declaration like this
+Remember to remove the code from last season.
+For any enums, ensure that their enum value rather than score is published by adding them to the top's declaration like this.
 ```typescript
 let sqled: any = {
   enumkey = toPublish.enumkey,